andreivisan/interviews/datastructures/arrays/README.md

     2. Some operating systems might allocate different than double the amount of memory needed.
 But for the sake of simplicity we consider double the memory.

+  **Best to use:** Array allows for efficient _reading_ of elements from any position in the sequence during iteration.
+A drawback is that _writing_ time is linear.
+So it is best to use when you have a lot of reading and not a lot of writing of data.

 - **Time Complexity:**

   - Access: `O(1)`